Feed Grape Jelly to Orioles and Tanagers

 Orioles aren’t too picky when it comes to jelly, but Bullock’s and Baltimore orioles in particular love the grape flavor, because it tastes similar to the dark, ripe fruits they normally eat, grapes included.
 Watch your feeder long enough and you might also glimpse other guests, like gray catbirds, which are attracted to yards that offer both jelly and a water source.
 Additional birds that visit these sweet feeders, especially during their migration, include summer and scarlet tanagers, northern mockingbirds and rose-breasted grosbeaks.
 Woodpeckers and house finches might also stop by.

 The best way to set out jelly is in a tray or dish about 1 inch deep and 3 to 4 inches wide.
 Wild bird feed supply stores offer different types of jelly feeders.
-A popular one is a small glass dish nestled between three prongs.
-It has an ant trap beneath it, so insects can’t steal away the sweetness.
-You can also hang it on a pole for extra protection.
+One popular oriole feeder features a small glass dish.
+You can also hang a jelly feeder on a pole for extra protection.
 Just make sure you keep it away from marauding squirrels and in a place where you can easily clean and refill it.

 Although there’s no way to stop bees from taking advantage of jelly served from open-style feeders, oriole feeders with bee guards are available.
-They have a design similar to a hummingbird feeder, but instead of filling them with nectar, you fill them with just enough grape jelly to reach the feeding ports.
+They have a design similar to a hummingbird feeder.

 You should also purchase jelly that doesn’t have artificial sweeteners, colors and flavors.
 Check the jelly daily to watch for mold.
 Always clean the feeder out and add fresh stuff if the jelly starts looking dubious.